-The epic did not specify what the two entities were, neither where they originated from, nor how they later ended up on the surface of the earth.
-The Buddhist version however stated that the very first divinities to settle on the surface of the earth were from the Brahma world (The History of Humanity: The Genesis: The Origin of the Gods) of which we could relate Apsu and Tiamat as respectively as the Small Brahman and the Big Bhraman spiritual communities that sprung from their earthly settlement in Southeast Asia.
+The epic did not specify where the two entities originated from, nor how they ended up on the surface of the earth.
+The Buddhist tradition however stated that the very first divinities to settle on the surface of the earth were from the Brahma world (The History of Humanity: The Genesis: The Origin of the Gods).
+We could relate Apsu and Tiamat as respectively as the Small Brahman and the Big Bhraman spiritual communities that sprung from their earthly settlement in Southeast Asia.
 As mentioned in the account, Apsu was the source of divine origin at the foothstep of mount Himalayas while Tiamat was the mother of humanity to be located at Manipura.
 Takkasila (Takka-Sila), the water-mountain duality of the Buddhist tradition was actually the geographical referencing to the split of Tiamat-Apsu spirituality of the Sumerian folklore.
 The tradition of King Samanta spreading the Man Culture around the globe through water (Takka) or ocean became later the geographical reference of Mahabharata.
 Other of his descendants who spread through land (Sila) or mountainous region would become part of the Bharata family, of which Meru belonged to.
 In a parallel development, the Enuma Elish stated that the next generation of gods started with the birth of the mystic godheads of Lahmu and Lahamu.

 There were no names to be spoken, and no fate pronounced, but the gods were given birth within those intermixing waves.
-The first were were Lahmu and Lahamu; their names were spoken.
-But once the had fully ground and become mature of form, then were born Anshar and Kishar, and they outshoned them.(EE: Tablet 1: p.3)
+The first were Lahmu and Lahamu; their names were spoken.
+But once the had fully ground and become mature of form, then were born Anshar and Kishar, and they outshone them.(EE: Tablet 1: p.3)